Elyassimo/pokered-eo/README.md

 # Pokémon Red and Blue

-This is an Esperanto translation of Pokémon Red and Blue, forked from [the original disassembly by pret][original].
+This is an Esperanto translation of Pokémon Red and Blue, forked from [pret's disassembly][original].

 It builds the following ROMs: